 Since about 2004 I've been part of gaming groups in Texas and South Carolina that expanded my gaming horizons quite a bit.
 I've gamed with people 40 years younger than me and 40 years older (I'm currently 46).
 I'm finally to the point where I have face to face folks for about any game I'd like to play.
 Odd as it sounds, being semi-retired since 2009, the main limit to my gaming is finding the time for it.
 However you can always find me now at BGG.con, since I live very close to Dallas.
 I also spend too much time on the MMORPG "Pirates of the Burning Sea".

 Two things I'd like to change about my game playing are - I often forget rules (even my own!) in the middle of games, and I'm sometimes prone to analysis paralysis.
 On the other hand, I'm not usually patient enough to enjoy PBEM.

 I'm really quite close to finally trying to design and publish an original game.
 It's going to be an interesting ride.

-Besides games, reading, and history, I'm into water sports of all kinds (certified life guard), aviation, travel, snow skiing, racquetball, Scouts, and playing bagpipes and piano.
+Besides games, reading, and history, I'm into water sports of all kinds (certified life guard), travel, snow skiing, racquetball, Scouts, and playing bagpipes and piano.
 I make some awesome blueberry scones, and yes I really do have a working trebuchet.